 Please see Wellness Education Requirement for more information.
 Students completing associate degrees are required to complete one Wellness course.

 † Must be an LAS elective course NMTH-140 or higher.

 ‡ An ASL-Deaf Cultural Studies (AASASLDCS) course is required for graduation.
 It can be taken in any semester and can be taken at NTID or another college of RIT.
-In order to fulfill this requirement as part of the credit hours in the program, it can be a course approved for both AASASLDCS and a LAS Perspective or LAS Elective or it can be used to fulfill a Free Elective.
+In order to fulfill this requirement as part of the credit hours in the program, it can be a course approved for both AASASLDCS and a General Education - Perspective or General Education - Elective or it can be used to fulfill an Open Elective.